 Under the terms of the acquisition agreement, the purchase price of approximately \$25,000 consisted of \$5,000 in cash and a \$20,000 non-transferable, subordinated convertible promissory note to be held by the sellers.
 The purchase price is subject to a post-closing adjustment based on a final valuation of trade accounts receivable, inventory and trade accounts payable that were acquired or assumed on the date of the closing, using a base value of \$3,000.
-We currently estimate the net value of these assets to be approximately \$5,445, a decrease of \$555 from what was reported for the year end of 2006, resulting in a revised purchase price of approximately \$27,445.
-The decrease of \$555 resulted from acquired accounts receivable that have been deemed uncollectible as of March 31, 2007.
-A cash payment of \$1,500 was made to the sellers during the first quarter of 2007 and as of March 31, 2007, we have accrued \$945 for the remaining estimated purchase price adjustment of \$2,445.
-As of December 31, 2006, we had accrued \$3,000 for the purchase price adjustment.
-The respective accruals for the purchase price adjustment are included in the Other Current Liabilities line on our Consolidated Balance Sheet.
-The final purchase price is subject to the finalization of negotiations pertaining to the valuation of trade accounts receivable, inventory and trade accounts payable.
-Substantial negotiations involving this valuation remain ongoing.
+The final net value of these assets, under our contractual obligation under the acquisition agreement, is \$6,389, an increase of \$944 from what was reported for the quarter ended March 31, 2007, resulting in a revised purchase price of approximately \$28,448.
+The increase of \$944 resulted from final revisions to the asset valuations during the second quarter of 2007, as further described below.
+A cash payment of \$1,500 was made to the sellers during the first quarter of 2007 and as of June 30, 2007, we have accrued \$1,889 for the remaining final post-closing adjustment of \$3,389.
+As of December 31, 2006, we had accrued \$3,000 for the post-closing adjustment.
+The respective accruals for the post-closing adjustment are included in the Other Current Liabilities line on our Consolidated Balance Sheet.
+The acquisition agreement and the resultant purchase price is subject to the finalization of substantial negotiations with the sellers pertaining to the valuation of trade accounts receivable, inventory, trade accounts payable and other matters related to the acquisition.

 The initial \$5,000 cash portion was financed through a combination of cash on hand and borrowing through the revolver component of our credit facility with our primary lending banks, which was amended to accommodate the acquisition of McDowell.
 The \$20,000 convertible note carries a five-year term, an annual interest rate of 4% and is convertible at \$15 per share into 1.33 million shares of our common stock, with a forced conversion feature, at our option, at any time after the 30-day average closing price of our common stock exceeds \$17.50 per share.
 The conversion price is subject to adjustment as defined in the subordinated convertible promissory note.
 Interest is payable quarterly in arrears, with all unpaid accrued interest and outstanding principal due in full on July 3, 2011.
-We have incurred \$59 in acquisition related costs, which are included in the approximate total cost of the investment of \$27,504.
+In April 2007, in connection with its dissolution, McDowell distributed the convertible note to its members in proportion to their membership interests.
+There are now six separate convertible notes aggregating \$20,000.
+We have incurred \$59 in acquisition related costs, which are included in the approximate total cost of the investment of \$28,448.

 The results of operations of McDowell and the estimated fair value of assets acquired and liabilities assumed are included in our consolidated financial statements beginning on the acquisition date.
-The estimated excess of the purchase price over the net tangible and intangible assets acquired of \$15,135 was recorded as goodwill in the amount of \$12,369.
-We are in the process of completing third party valuations of certain tangible and intangible assets acquired with the new business.
-The final allocation of the excess of the purchase price over the net assets acquired is subject to revision based upon the third party's valuation.
+The estimated excess of the purchase price over the net tangible and intangible assets acquired of \$15,373 was recorded as goodwill in the amount of \$13,075.
 The acquired goodwill has been assigned to the Rechargeable Products and the Communications Accessories segments and is expected to be fully deductible for income tax purposes.